 Meditating on the ferocious embodiments of Enlightenment, for some people, myself included, can feel more vivid, in some ways more engaging and compelling than calming, peaceful deity meditations.
 There is no question you are working with the mind.
 The images jump vividly, snap to clarity.
 Perhaps it’s the massive scale of the imagery, so intense and fierce that makes it easier to visualize for some people.

-It’s neither for the faint of heart, nor the lazy of practice.
+It’s neither for the faint of heart nor the lazy of practice.
 Most wrathful practices are of the highest yoga tantra class.
-Tashi Tsering, in the book Tantra: The Foundation of Buddhist Thought explains: “Different vajra masters give different commitments when they give initiations—such as doing the full sadhana every day—and while this may not be the determining factor, you should consider whether you have the time and energy to follow such a practice.
+Tashi Tsering, in the book Tantra: The Foundation of Buddhist Thought explains: “Different Vajra masters give different commitments when they give initiations—such as doing the full sadhana every day—and while this may not be the determining factor, you should consider whether you have the time and energy to follow such a practice.
 Perhaps a wrathful highest yoga tantra deity with many arms and faces is attractive to you, but is that the best practice for you to do?”

-Although the actual practices and visualizations are passed teacher to student, together with all-important instructions, a quick study of any of the many famous tangkhas of fierce deities, reveals an intensity of images that make’s the middle earth world of Tolkien’s Lord of the Rings seem tame.
-Yet, this isn’t an exercise in fantasy, or a dream-filled trip to a wondrous mindscape.
-The practice of wrathful deities is difficult, rewarding and a extremely advanced.
+Although the actual practices and visualizations are passed teacher to student, together with all-important instructions, a quick study of any of the many famous thangkas of fierce deities, reveals an intensity of images that make’s the middle earth world of Tolkien’s Lord of the Rings seem tame.
+Yet, this isn’t an exercise in fantasy or a dream-filled trip to a wondrous mindscape.
+The practice of wrathful deities is difficult, rewarding and an extremely advanced.
 It is also not for everyone.
 Most wrathful practices are the highest yoga tantra class, typically only introduced to practitioners after many years of successful foundation practices.

 Highest Yoga Tantra